 The Class A Performance Shares will each convert into one (1) share immediately prior to the company being admitted to the official list of the ASX.
+All A class shares were converted to ordinary shares on 25 July 2018.

 Class B Performance Shares